OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 <!-- // TODO: expand on how polling is taxing on the processor (but don't make it sound dangerous)-->

 Polling has some issues with waste.
-The idea behind it is check continuously until an event happens.
-However, up until the event does happen, all that checking doesn't do anything useful!
-In fact, it's common practise to add a delay to the polling loop to avoid wasting CPU cycles.
+The idea is to just check the input continuously until an event happens.
+The problem is that up until the event does happen, all that checking doesn't do anything useful!
+To avoid wasting CPU cycles like this, it's common practice to add a delay to the polling loop to avoid wasting CPU cycles.

 Of course the downside is that this delay will make your program less responsive.
 Not only that, if the delay is too long, a short button press might actually be missed!
 In addition to the fact that we might not successfully capture all inputs, we're also locked in to just checking the state of that button - our program can't do anything else!

 There must be a better way!